-The IV administration of gentamicin may be particularly useful for treating patients with bacterial septicemia or those in shock.
-It may also be the preferred route of administration for some patients with congestive heart failure, hematologic disorders, severe burns or those with reduced muscle mass.
-For intermittent IV administration in adults, a single dose of gentamicin injection may be diluted in 50 to 200 mL of sterile isotonic saline solution or in a sterile solution of dextrose 5% in water; in infants and children, the volume of diluents should be less.
+The intravenous administration of gentamicin may be particularly useful for treating patients with bacterial septicemia or those in shock.
+It may also be the preferred route of administration for some patients with congestive heart failure, hematologic disorders, severe burns, or those with reduced muscle mass.

+For intermittent intravenous administration, a single dose of Gentamicin Injection may be diluted in 0.9% Sodium Chloride Injection or in 5% Dextrose Injection.
 The solution may be infused over a period of one-half to two hours.

-The recommended dosage for IM and IV administration is identical

-Gentamicin injection should not be physically premixed with other drugs, but should be administered separately in accordance with the recommended route of administration and dosage schedule.

-PATIENTS WITH IMPAIRED RENAL FUNCTION

-Dosage must be adjusted in patients with impaired renal function to assure therapeutically adequate, but not excessive blood levels.
-Whenever possible serum concentration of gentamicin should be monitored.
+The recommended dosage for intravenous and intramuscular administration is identical.
+Gentamicin Injection should not be physically premixed with other drugs, but should be administered separately in accordance with the recommended route of administration and dosage schedule DOSAGE FOR PATIENTS WITH IMPAIRED RENAL FUNCTION Dosage must be adjusted in patients with impaired renal function to assure therapeutically adequate but not excessive, blood levels.
+Whenever possible, serum concentrations of gentamicin should be monitored.
 One method of dosage adjustment is to increase the interval between administration of the usual doses.
 Since the serum creatinine concentration has a high correlation with the serum half-life of gentamicin, this laboratory test may provide guidance for adjustment of the interval between doses.
-The interval between doses (in hours) may be approximated by multiplying the serum creatinine level (mg/100 mL) by 8.
+In adults, the interval between doses (in hours) may be approximated by multiplying the serum creatinine level (mg/100 mL) by 8.
 For example, a patient weighing 60 kg with a serum creatinine level of 2 mg/100 mL could be given 60 mg (1 mg/kg) every 16 hours (2 x 8).
+These guidelines may be considered when treating infants and children with serious renal impairment.

 In patients with serious systemic infections and renal impairment, it may be desirable to administer the antibiotic more frequently but in reduced dosage.
 In such patients, serum concentrations of gentamicin should be measured so that adequate but not excessive levels result.

 A peak and trough concentration measured intermittently during therapy will provide optimal guidance for adjusting dosage.
-After the usual initial dose, a rough guide for determining reduced dosage at eight-hour intervals is to divide the normally recommended dose by the serum creatinine level (Table 4).
-For example, after an initial dose of 60 mg (1 mg/kg), a patient weighing 60 kg with a serum creatinine level of 2 mg/100 mL could be given 30 mg every eight hours (60÷2).
-It should be noted that the status of renal function may be changing over the course of the infectious process.

-It is important to recognize that deteriorating renal function may require a greater reduction in dosage than that specified in the above guidelines for patients with stable renal impairment.
+After the usual initial dose, a rough guide for determining reduced dosage at eight-hour intervals is to divide the normally recommended dose by the serum creatinine level (Table 3).
+For example, after an initial dose of 20 mg (2 mg/kg), a child weighing 10 kg with a serum creatinine level of 2 mg/100 mL could be given 10 mg every eight hours (20 ÷ 2).
+It should be noted that the status of renal function may be changing over the course of that deteriorating renal function may require a greater reduction in dosage than that specified in the above guidelines for patients with stable renal impairment.

+IADLE 3

-TABLE 4 DOSAGE ADJUSTMENT GUIDE FOR PATIENTS WITH RENAL IMPAIRMENT (Dosage at Eight-Hour Intervals After the Usual Initial Dose)
+DOSAGE ADJUSTMENT GUIDE

+FOR PATIENTS WITH RENAL IMPAIRMENT

+(Dosage at Eight-Hour Intervals

+After the Usual Initial Dose)